When PCOS Starts Feeling More Manageable

-The word reversal gets used because it captures relief faster than it captures science.
+The phrase feeling better gets used because it captures relief faster than it captures science.
 When women say it, they are often trying to describe a change in daily life, not announce that biology has been erased.
 They mean the symptoms got quieter.
 The brain fog backed off a little.
 The days felt less hijacked.
 The body felt more livable.

 I think that is important to say plainly because a lot of women hear the word and imagine some all-or-nothing miracle.
 Then they either chase something unrealistic or feel like failures for not achieving a version that may never have been what the other person meant in the first place.